online

 Eleanor Limprecht

-Eleanor Limprecht is the author of four novels: The Coast, The Passengers, Long Bay and What Was Left (shortlisted for the 2014 ALS Gold Medal).
-Eleanor’s short fiction and essays have been published various places including Best Australian Stories, Meanjin, The Saturday Paper, Griffith Review, Kill Your Darlings, Sydney Noir and The Big Issue.
-She’s been the…
+Dr Eleanor Limprecht is the author of four novels: The Coast, The Passengers, Long Bay and What Was Left.
+Her fifth novel, Cul de Sac, will be released by Ultimo Press in 2026.
+Eleanor’s short fiction and essays have been published various places including Best Australian Stories, Meanjin, The Saturday Paper, The Griffith Review, Kill Your Darlings and The Big Issue.
+She’s been the recipient of grants, scholarships and…

 Luke Horton

 Luke Horton is a writer, critic and creative writing lecturer from Naarm.
 His debut novel, The Fogging, was highly commended for the 2019 Victorian Premier’s Award for an Unpublished Manuscript and published by Scribe in 2020.
-The former editor of The Lifted Brow Review of Books, Luke has a PhD from the University of Melbourne,…
+His latest novel, Time Together, was published by Scribe in March 2025.
+The former editor of The Lifted Brow…

 Course outline